Mermade/shins/source/apisguru.html.md

 > Scroll down for schema examples.
 Select a format for examples from the tabs above or the mobile navigation menu.

-This documentation was automatically generated from a v0.1.0 [SEMOASA](https://github.com/RepreZen/SEMOASA) file.
+This documentation was automatically generated from a v0.1.0 [Semoasa](https://github.com/RepreZen/SEMOASA) document.

+<abbr title="Specification Extension Metadata for OAS Annotations">Semoasa</abbr> is a machine-readable format for extensions to Swagger/OpenAPI 2.0 and 3.0 specifications.

 # guru.apis